 In the winter I often preserve meyer lemons.
 Small, thin skinned and distinctively delicious, meyer lemons are perfect for preserving.
 Any type of lemon is delicious preserved, but thin-skinned varieties are best.

 This recipe is from Paula Wolfert, a well-known authority on Mediterranean cooking who has a special fondness for the cuisine of North Africa.
+Her book, Mediterranean Cooking, is a favourite of mine.
 Sometimes I add a bay leaf and a couple of cardamom pods to the recipe below, for variety.

 Green tip: Use organic lemons if you can find them, since it’s the skin you’ll be eating.

-- Toss them with the salt or stuff them with salt if you're leaving the wedges connected.
+- Toss them with the salt (stuff with salt if you’re leaving the wedges connected)